MohanadSinan/Smart-Methods/Path2/DC motor control system/README.md

 ### Tow DC motors using Arduino + L298N H-Bridge driver:

 This  project made by [fritzing](https://fritzing.org/) in `.fzz` file format.
-You can view the project from here.
+You can download the project from here.

 | component                       |
 | :------------------------------ |